MarkKozel/CompOrgEText/vitedocs/Introduction/Concepts/HardwareSoftware.md

 It is an understatement to say that assembly is more *Hands On* than high-level languages like Java.

-In the above assembly program, the programmer must:
+::: info In the above assembly program, the programmer must:
-::: left
 1. Define the Hello World string in memory (HW, line 28)
 1. Load the memory address of the first character of HW (line 3)
 1. Check for the end-of-string indication (0 value, line 6)